THREE CORE PILLARS OF MY RESEARCH

 I am also captivated by the process of how virtual influencers’ identities are shaped, as well as the behind-the-scenes human intervention, that infuses life into their digital personas.
 I seek to understand the unique forms of autonomy, authenticity, accountability, and relationships that virtual influencers introduce to the marketing paradigm.

-3. Public Perceptions of AI:
+3. Public Understanding of AI

 -